First-Generation College Student Success Initiative at SDSU

-At SDSU, you are a First-generation/first-gen college student if you are the first person in your family to complete a four-year college degree.
+At SDSU, you are a First-generation/first-gen college student if you are the first person in your family to attend college.

 To ease what can be a challenging transition for students from communities where college-going is not the norm, the Division of Academic Engagement and Student Achievement (DAESA) works centrally to support first-generation college students and their specific needs.